manansharma18/React-Native-Guide/README.md

   );
 }
 ```
 4. The component prop in the above example accepts component, not a render function.
 Don't pass an inline function (e.g. component={() => <HomeScreen />}), or your component will unmount and remount losing all state when the parent component re-renders.
-See Passing additional props for alternatives.
 5. Sometimes we might want to pass additional props to a screen.
 We can do that with 2 approaches:

     1. Use React context and wrap the navigator with a context provider to pass data to the screens (recommended).